axemonkey/blog.clivemurray.com/src/pages/guitars.md

 Yep.
 This is... just an amazing guitar.
 I first met Doug at [Blackmachine](http://www.blackmachine.net/) at the London Guitar show in 2002 or 2003, and I fell in love with his guitars immediately.
 Right there and then I decided I was going to buy one, and I became his first commercial customer. **FACT**.

 My B2 is 30mm thick, mahogany, with a Brazilian rosewood neck and fretboard.
 At the time of ordering it was unique in being the only Blackmachine B2 with no tone control (as I specified) and 24 frets (most of his guitars at that time were 22 fretters).
-In March 2016 I replaced the original DiMarzio pickups with [Bare Knuckle](https://bareknucklepickups.co.uk/)[Black Hawks](https://bareknucklepickups.co.uk/main/pickups.php?cat=humbuckers&amp;sub=contemporary&amp;pickup=black_hawk) which are absolutely amazing.
+In March 2016 I replaced the original DiMarzio pickups with [Bare Knuckle](https://bareknucklepickups.co.uk/) [Black Hawks](https://bareknucklepickups.co.uk/main/pickups.php?cat=humbuckers&amp;sub=contemporary&amp;pickup=black_hawk) which are absolutely amazing.
 I just cannot say enough good things about these guys and their pickups.
 Believe the hype.

 I see that in the decade since Doug made this guitar for me Blackmachine guitars have skyrocketed in value and cachet, but this is one I will never sell.
 You will have to prise this guitar out of my cold, dead fingers and even then I don’t fancy your chances.